danny13690/inflow/OKR_and_KPI.md

 ## OKRS
-Note: our goal for this course is to create a MVP version of the final product, so OKRs will reflect what constitutes a *minimal* viable product
+Note: our goal for this course is to create a MVP version of the final product, so OKRs will reflect what constitutes a *minimal* viable product:
   * Allow brands to create campaign specs
     * E.g. the brand name, number of influencers needed, pay, KPI, etc.
     * Analogous to a job specification for new hire
   * Allow influencers to apply to/ indicate interest in brand campaigns
-  * Functional log-in and authentication of instagram
+  * Functional log-in and authentication of Instagram
     * Look into Instagram direct log-in
   * Web scraping to report engage metrics